-The remaining sensitive sites within Study Zone 3 (Map 2-1) are also monitored to meet the third and fourth objectives of this study, which are to:
+The remaining sensitive sites within Study Zone 3 (Map 2-1) were monitored to meet the third and fourth objectives of this study, which are to:

-- Quantify and locate the amounts and locations of priority habitat types affected by the Project; and, - Quantify and locate Project effects on ecosystem diversity.
+- Locate and quantify the amounts and locations of priority habitat types affected by the Project; and. - Locate and quantify Project effects on ecosystem diversity.

 Reporting for the first and second objectives occurs annually during construction, and in the year following construction completion.
-Reporting for the third and fourth objectives occurs the year after construction ends, and then at years 3, 5, 10, 15 and 25 of operation.
+Reporting for the third and fourth objectives occurs the year after construction ends (included in this report), and then at years 3, 5, 10, 15 and 25 of operation.

 Section 2.3.2 of the TEMP details the methods for this study.
-This section summarizes the activities conducted during 2020.
-The methods were the same as in 2019 (ECOSTEM 2020).
+This section summarizes the activities conducted during 2021.
+The methods were the same as in previous years (ECOSTEM 2021a).